merken/Inspiron7586/README.md

 Please follow the Dortania Guide carefully

-Please use PropertTree for any modifications to your config.plist!
+Please use **ProperTree** for any modifications to your config.plist!

 ## Special thanks
 Hacker1024 (superl2) for his initial work: